 You’ll find a variety of options for exploring the theme, creating healthier ways of relating to one another.

-The Now Available Home page that greets you features my Rowman & Littlefield Alban publication, Communication in the Church: A Handbook for Healthier Relationships (October, 2016).
-An Introduction appears on a Home page.
+The Home page that greets you features both my 2021 Wipf & Stock publication, Better Ways to Better Relationships in the Church, and my companion 2016 Rowman & Littlefield Alban publication, Communication in the Church: A Handbook for Healthier Relationships.
+An Introduction for each book appears as a Welcome dropdown page.

 For personal and professional information see the About pages, including a Biography and Vita.
 You’ll find I’m passionate about human justice, personal relationships, creating community, and servant-leadership.